 Did you know that London is home to over 65 Michelin-starred restaurants?
 While it is fun to treat yourself to a posh plate or two, there are endless mid-range and cheap eats that will have your mouth watering.
 No matter what you are craving or what your budget allows, London has it all.
 There is no shame in eating and drinking your way through the city.
 Book flights to London Heathrow (LHR) or Gatwick (LGW) airports to discover the culinary scene in England’s capital.

 - Dinner by Heston Blumenthal – This sophisticated restaurant embraces its classic roots and its love of British ingredients.
 There is nothing quite like seeing UK comfort fare plated up with perfection.

-- Gymkhana – The interior has old school marble tables, leather booths, a heavy oak ceiling, and antique photos, but don’t expect a dreary experience here.
-Shared Indian flavored meals are bold, spicy, inventive, and authentic.
+- Gymkhana – The interior has old-school marble tables, leather booths, a heavy oak ceiling, and antique photos.
+However, don’t expect a dreary experience here.
+Shared Indian cuisine is bold, spicy, inventive, and authentic.

-- Harwood Arms – You might be skeptical of a pub turning out a top-notch dining experience, but as the restaurant proclaims, “This is not your average gastropub.”
+- Harwood Arms – You might be skeptical of a pub turning out a top-notch dining experience.
+But as the restaurant proclaims, “This is not your average gastropub.”
 The chefs here have mastered the idea of rethinking bar fare and turned it up a notch.
-They offer pre-set two or three course meals for lunch and dinner.
+They offer two or three courses for lunch and dinner.

 Mid-Range Restaurants in London

 - Barrafina – This hotspot in Soho is not just a meal, it is theatre.
 Tapas-style eats are cooked right in front of you while you sit comfortably at a marble bar.
 The food is authentic and diverse, and it’s the perfect place to invite a few friends along.